IIIF/cookbook-recipes/recipe/0035-foldouts/index.md

 Books (and other objects) sometimes include foldout flaps or sheets, such as a map in a historical work.
 During digitization, the foldout might be captured in both its folded and unfolded state.

-In the previous example, [Choice](../0033-choice/), a flap is offered to users as a `Choice` of images for the same view.
+In the previous example, [Multiple choice of images in a single view][0033], a flap is offered to users as a `Choice` of images for the same view.
 But consider this example:

 ![](foldout.png)

 Here, the page has been captured folded and unfolded.
 Unlike the previous example, these are not the same **view**.
 There is no one single IIIF `Canvas` that would serve to represent both of these spatial extents - we can't logically place these two images on the same spatial view.

-While the present example and that given in [Choice](../0033-choice/) are clearly different, the modelling decision may not always be as obvious.
+While the present example and that given in [Multiple choice of images in a single view][0033] are clearly different, the modelling decision may not always be as obvious.
 There will be cases that could be modelled in either way, depending on what the publisher is trying to present.

 ## Implementation notes